-While the number of visits to health centres (and the per capita rate) generally increased since 2010 (with a small dip in 2015), the number of visits to health centres from 2012 to 2016 was similar to the level of demand experienced in the past decade when the region had a smaller population.
+While the number of visits to health centres (and the per capita rate) generally increased since 2010 (with a small dip in 2015), the number of visits to health centres from 2012 to 2016 was similar to the level of demand experienced in the past decade, when the region had a smaller population.
 Visits to health centres are typically determined by a number of diverse factors, many of which are not related to the Project.
 The Project also has a number of measures to ensure that there is no impact on local services.
-For example, Project workers have access to first aid facilities and medical personnel while on-site.
-Additionally, Project employees who are not Kitikmeot residents are expected to continue to access health services in their home communities and only emergencies flown to Cambridge Bay would utilize medical services for those who are not Kitikmeot residents.
+For example, Project workers have access to first aid facilities and medical personnel while onsite.
+Additionally, Project employees who are not Kitikmeot residents are expected to continue to access health services in their home communities.
+Only emergencies flown to Cambridge Bay would utilize medical services for those workers who are not Kitikmeot residents.

-With respect to social assistance, there was a general decrease in the number of social assistance caseloads (and rate) since 2013 indicating that the need for social assistance decreased across Kitikmeot communities.
-While it is possible that Project-related employment and income as well as associated spinoff opportunities benefiting Kitikmeot residents reduced the need for social assistance, a causation cannot be determined with reasonable certainty.
-The need for social assistance is likely to fluctuate as Project employment levels and individual employment patterns fluctuate.
+With respect to social assistance, there has been a general decrease in the number of social assistance caseloads (and rate) since 2013, indicating that the need for social assistance decreased across Kitikmeot communities.
+While it is possible that Project-related employment and income, as well as associated spinoff opportunities benefiting Kitikmeot residents, reduced the need for social assistance, causation cannot be determined with reasonable certainty.
+The need for social assistance will likely fluctuate as Project employment levels and individual employment patterns change.

-The lack of availability of current social assistance statistics from the GN Department of Family Services and health service utilization statistics from the GN Department of Health is impeding the ability of this program to test this prediction.
+The lack of current social assistance statistics from the GN Department of Family Services and health service utilization statistics from the GN Department of Health is impeding this program's ability to test this prediction.

-The stabilization of health centre visits and the decrease in social assistance caseloads in the Kitikmeot region reflect the ISV of piliriqatigiinniq, relating to community well-being and self-reliance amidst the project's changing status.
+The stabilization of health centre visits and the decrease in social assistance caseloads in the Kitikmeot region reflect the ISV of pilirigatigiinnig, relating to community well-being and selfreliance amidst the Project's changing status.

-8.5 DEMAND FOR POLICE SERVICES
+DEMAND FOR POLICE SERVICES 8.5